-© 2013 BlackRock, Inc. All Rights reserved.
-BLACKROCK, BLACKROCK SOLUTIONS, ISHARES, LIFEPATH, ALADDIN, INVESTING FOR A NEW WORLD, BUILT FOR THESE TIMES and SO WHAT DO I DO WITH MY MONEY are registered and unregistered trademarks of BlackRock, Inc. or its subsidiaries in the United States and elsewhere.
-All other trademarks are those of their respective owners, used with permission.
-The LifePath products are covered by U.S. patents 5,812,987 and 6,336,102.
+© 2012 BlackRock, Inc. All Rights reserved.
+BLACKROCK, BLACKROCK SOLUTIONS, ALADDIN, iSHARES, LIFEPATH, SO WHAT DO I DO WITH MY MONEY, INVESTING FOR A NEW WORLD, and BUILT FOR THESE TIMES are registered and unregistered trademarks of BlackRock, Inc. or its subsidiaries in the United States and elsewhere.
+All other trademarks are those of their respective owners.